 Try These Easy Cricut Crafts

-These Cricut crafts for kids are quick and easy.
+These kid-friendly Cricut crafts are quick and easy.
 Pick a few and use them for some quality family time, a boredom-buster, or just keep a few kits handy so they can grab them when they are feeling creative!

 Which ones did you like best when you were looking through the list?
 Did your kids have a favorite?
 Paper projects seem to draw me in more.
 Less mess.
 It’s time to get over the aversion to glitter!